Ella-Hoeppner/Quoot/README.md

   * maybe pushf, pushb, fpush, and bpush, respectively?

 ### low priority
+* try to figure out how to avoid stack-overflows
+  * the function `(fn f [x] (if (> x 0) (f (dec x)) x))` causes a stack overflow once the argument reaches about 1600, which isn't very deep, should be able to go much deeper than this
+  * for comparison, the same code in clojure (babashka, at least) can get to a depth of about 34800 before crashing, and the javascript function `function f (x) { if (x>0) {return f(x-1)} else {return x} }` can get to as deep as 9800
+  * can just use stacker to extend the stack, but that won't work on wasm...
+    * would be better to just figure out how to take up less stack space
+    * I guess the evaluation model of having the evals interleaved is making this issue worse...
 * think about how to introduce (delimited?) continuations
 * optimization:
   * `QuootList::as_strict` clones it's argument even when it's a strict list, seems inefficient